These Guinness Doughnuts with Irish Whiskey Frosting are incredibly moist and perfectly potent, making for a superb St. Patrick's Day celebration.

 Am I a bad part Irish Bostonian if I say I'm not really a huge fan of St. Patrick's Day?
 Probably.
 I'm also probably a 93-year-old.
 Because I think it's really just that I don't like holidays on which people feel the need to get ridiculously drunk for no apparent reason, which is exactly what so many Bostonians do.

-And so you won't be surprised to hear that these doughnuts contain two types of alcohol between the cake and the frosting.
 And yes, that frosting?
 Let's just say the whiskey was diluted by NOTHING, which is exactly how it should be.
 Potent.

 I'm not really sure what kind of transition I just made here.
-From talking about how I hate drunken holiday stereotypes to discussing the green alcohol-laden doughnuts I just made.
-But come on, whether you're a St. Patrick's Day lover or not, you can enjoy one of these.
-Or ten.
+From talking about how I hate drunken holiday stereotypes to discussing the green alcohol-laden donuts I just made.

 Baked doughnuts are like really ridiculously easy to make and these baked Guinness doughnuts are no exception.
 I couldn't even believe how quickly they came together.
 And let me tell you, I am not speedy in the kitchen.